KameronTH/GISPortfolio/README.md

 **Update Frequency**: Occasionally

 # Purpose
 The purpose of the scripted portion of this project was to perform QA/QC when performing data analysis on tabular and GIS data, and show the workflows I used to generate map layouts.
+Some functions the script performs include masking data to polygon feature(s), ensuring data is correctly projected, and performing multi-step data processing.
 The workflows presented in this project were used for my analysis of the [Jackson, MS water crisis of 2022](https://disasterphilanthropy.org/disasters/jackson-mississippi-water-crisis/).
 # Files Overview

 ## layouts/FINAL_Jackson_MS_Water_Crisis_0001.png